Ak678-a11/Sentiment-Intelligence/README.md

 ## 🚀 Overview

-Sentiment Intelligence is a machine learning web application that classifies text into **positive, negative, or neutral sentiment**.
+Sentiment Intelligence is a machine learning web application that classifies text into **positive or negative sentiment**.

 It also provides **word-level insights**, highlighting which words influenced the prediction.